 The longest running musical of all time, The Phantom of the Opera, may have closed on Broadway but it’s coming to Kensington Theatre in June, 2024 and we are STOKED!!!

-AND here is the best news: 60 Teens get to be a part of it!
 Remember how we have done Les Miserables every 4 years (3 times!)?
 Well, here is a new epic musical our teens get to be a part of!!
-And it gets better, 30 boys and 30 girls get to register to be in it and are GUARANTEED to be in the production: You register; your are in the cast!
-Can’t afford the registration but want to be a part of Phantom?
-10 Teens will be able to audition into the cast for a full talent scholarship!
+And it gets better, 40 boys and 40 girls get to register to be in it and are GUARANTEED to be in the production: You register; you are in the cast!

 The Phantom of the Opera is a thrilling and romantic account of the legendary Phantom, a musical genius who dwells deep beneath a majestic opera house in Paris.
 Shunned by society for his horrible facial deformity, he takes a promising young soprano, Christine, under his wing and grooms her for operatic fame, all the while falling deeply in love with her.